-How To Apply
+How to Apply

 Applications will be submitted through Grants.gov.
-Grants.gov is a "one-stop storefront" that provides a unified process for all customers of federal grants to find funding opportunities and apply for funding.
-Complete instructions on how to register and submit an application can be found at www.grants.gov.
-If you experience difficulties at any point during this process, please call the Grants.gov Customer Support Hotline at 1-800-518-4726, 24 hours a day, seven days a week.
-Registering with Grants.gov is a one-time process; however, processing delays may occur and it can take up to several weeks for first-time registrants to receive confirmation and a user password.
-The Office of Justice Programs highly recommends that applicants start the registration process as early as possible to prevent delays in submitting an application package by the application deadline specified.
+Grants.gov is a "one-stop storefront" that provides a unified process for all customers of federal awards to find funding opportunities and apply for funding.
+Complete instructions on how to register and submit an application can be found at www.Grants.gov.
+If the applicant experiences technical difficulties at any point during this process, please call the Grants.gov Customer Support Hotline at 800-518-4726, 24 hours a day, 7 days a week, except federal holidays.
+Registering with Grants.gov is a one-time process; however, processing delays may occur, and it can take up to several weeks for first-time registrants to receive confirmation and a user password.
+OJP highly recommends that applicants start the registration process as early as possible to prevent delays in submitting an application package by the specified application deadline.

-All applicants are required to complete the following.
+All applicants are required to complete the following steps: